pachyderm/docs/content/2.3.x/deploy-manage/deploy/deploy-w-proxy.md

-# Deploy Pachyderm With a Proxy: One Port For All External Traffic
+---
+# metadata #
+title:  Deploy Pachyderm via Proxy (One Port)
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 We are now shipping Pachyderm with an **optional embedded proxy** allowing Pachyderm to expose one single port externally (whether you access `pachd` over gRPC using `pachctl`, or `console` over HTTP, for example).